danmaq/docker-host-for-vps/README.md

+# KUJIRAX

-# KujiraX - It's a multi-webapp setup system for a VPS.
+It's a multi-webapp setup system for a VPS.
+The script helps that for easily installing jwilder/nginx-proxy container in your VPS.

 ## Dependencies